vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 ### Reminder to pause consumption of sauerkraut, walnuts, lemons, and spicy foods

-* Reminder for two weeks prior to the appointment to pause consumption of any very intense / spicy foods that I don't usually consume every week.
+* Reminder for two weeks prior to the appointment to stop using cayenne pepper in food preparation beyond this point, and pause consumption of any very intense / spicy foods that I don't usually consume every week.

 * Reminder for eight days prior to the appointment to pause consumption of sauerkraut, kimchi, spicy foods, and lemons